blizzard4591/openMittsu/README.md

 	A (patched) version of `libsqlcipher` which also builds under Windows (build using ```nmake -f Makefile.msc```, adapt paths in Makefile.msc to Windows SDK on variable TCC and RCC, adapt paths to OpenSSL binaries (use [these non-light installers](https://slproweb.com/products/Win32OpenSSL.html)) at all locations referencing OpenSSL) [is available here](https://github.com/blizzard4591/sqlcipher).

-	Now you need to build the wrapper between SqlCipher and Qt, which is available from https://github.com/blizzard4591/qt5-sqlcipher.
+	Now you need to build the [wrapper between SqlCipher and Qt](https://github.com/blizzard4591/qt5-sqlcipher).

 	Clone the repository (```git clone https://github.com/blizzard4591/qt5-sqlcipher.git```), configure with cmake (create `build/` directory in the cloned folder, execute ```cmake ..```).